Violin

 solo and chamber violinist, teacher.
 Diplomas cum laude from music schools in Łódź (Z. Frieman’s class) and the Moscow Conservatory where he studied with D. Ciganov and Z. Sichmurzajewa.
 Prizewinner of competitions including the Wieniawski, Poznań; the Paganini, Genoa; the J. Thibaud, Paris and the Bordeaux Festival.
 Concertized in Europe, USA, Australia, New Zealand, Japan, Jamaica and Cuba and made numerous recordings.

 Professor of Violin at the Academies of Music in Poznań and Łódź.
-Master class teacher and juror at international competitions.
+Masterclass teacher and juror at international competitions.
 Honoured with a Gloria Artis medal.

 Ewa Kowar